b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 - [Carah Burrell, aka NuanceHoe](https://www.youtube.com/channel/UCAib1bMCLZh9Ln0Uq62xxjw): Spicy takes on Mormonism.
 Often a co-host with John Dehlin.
 Also runs her own show.
 - [Data over Dogma](https://www.youtube.com/@dataoverdogma): Two Dan's, two mics, one show.
 One Dan is a biblical scholar, and the other is a goofball.
 They examine biblical records from which modern translations are derived.
 Very insightful.
 For what it's worth, Dan McClellan is an active Mormon last I checked.
 - [Drunk Mormon Podcast](https://podcasts.apple.com/us/podcast/the-drunk-mormon-podcast/id1364708230): An ex-Mormon shares the religion with a never-Mormon, which underscores just how absurd some of this sounds from the outside.
 - [Great and Spacious Podcast (GASP)](https://greatandspaciouspodcast.com/): The few episodes I've listened to felt like the four post-Mormon hosts were seeking their own catharsis by re-reading some scriptures while enjoying some alcohol.
-No shade&mdash; that's kind of what I'm doing here on this site, sans the expensive drinks.
+No shade— that's kind of what I'm doing here on this site, sans the expensive drinks.
 Search through their episodes for something that tickles your fancy, they've got lots of content.
 - [How-to Heretic](https://www.youtube.com/channel/UCBQ-QeACCg76SmmYSNfHKQQ): The first podcast I delved into amid deconstruction.
 Extraordinarily helpful in softening the blows of existential dread.
 Former Mormon folks evaluating Christianity at large, sharing some goofiness and laughs along the way.
 - [MEGA](https://www.megathepodcast.com/): Clearly presented as a comedy satire of large churches. *However.* I queued up one of their episodes [satirizing Mormonism](https://www.megathepodcast.com/modest-is-hottest-with-anatasha-blakely/), and forgot about it for weeks.
 Once my playlist reached it, I had forgotten the pretext that it was satire.
 It is, and it is very well performed.
 - [Nemo the Mormon](https://www.youtube.com/c/NEMOTHEMORMON/featured): Critical evaluation of the church, from "across the pond."
 Nemo is somewhere around Oxford England, has a delightful accent, and thoughtful insights.
 At the time of writing this, he's anticipating a "membership counsel" where the likely outcome is excommunication for speaking up against authority.